b52-clouddevops/tf-module-mysql/README.md

 This contains the code needed to provision the MySQL Server with AWS RDS Instance.

-RDS : A Managed Service in AWS which supports MySQL, SQL Server, PostGress, Aurora and Maria
+RDS : A Managed Service in AWS which supports MySQL, SQL Server, PostGress, Aurora, Oracle and Maria